 Status: Comm.
 E+ (bromelain).

 Preparation and Dosage: Bromelain is administered in the form of tablets.
 The daily amount of 80 - 240 mg is taken in two or three doses.
-The maximum duration of treatment is generally limited to eight or 10 days.
+The maximum duration of use is generally limited to eight or 10 days.

 User Group Forum